walterhiggins/WMPJS/book-outline.md

 When I created ScriptCraft in 2012 there was no one true way to write Minecraft Plugins because there was no official API provided by Mojang.
 At the time of writing (April 2014) Mojang announced an upcoming official way to write Minecraft Plugins using the Plugin API.
 The Plugin API will provide a standard way for Plugin Developers to extend the Minecraft game.
 There is still no official release date for the Plugin API but I'll be watching closely and will make any necessary changes to ScriptCraft when the API is released.

-# Part I A modding workbench
+# Part I A Modding Workbench

 ![](images/Crafting_Table.png "")